- Advocated for the federal anti-FGM ban that was ultimately signed into law by then-President Trump.

 Fraidy Reiss (foreground), founder of Unchained At Last, at a child marriage protest in New York, August.

-Faisal and George with CTF Fellow Hanna Nour at the Austin summer training.
+Faisal and George with CTF Fellow Hanna Nour at the CTF summer training in Austin.

 AHA Foundation is proud to be a leader in a national alliance to defend the rights of women and girls from the abuse of child and forced marriage.
 We are proud to be allied with: